 - looked after by relatives who have a court order to look after you in the UK

 - a Foyer resident in the UK.

-Applications are now open, please email care leavers bursary for a link to the application form and guidance notes.
+Applications are now open.
+Email us for a link to the application form and guidance notes.

-The NTU Care Leaver and Foyer Resident Bursary will be available for each year of full-time study, subject to meeting the terms and conditions.
+The NTU Care Leaver and Foyer Resident Bursary will be available for each year of full-time study.
+This is subject to meeting the terms and conditions.

-If you're eligible for the bursary we'll arrange a session with financial support adviser.
-Advisers will check you’re receiving all the funding you’re entitled to and can offer advice on budgeting and money management.
+If you're eligible, we'll arrange a session with financial support adviser.
+Advisers will check you’re receiving all the funding you’re entitled to.
+They can also offer advice on budgeting and money management.

 Money management workshops

-Join our Managing Money Workshop and learn how to budget at university.
+Join our money workshops and learn how to budget at university.